Package insert / prescribing information

 Adefovir Dipivoxil is rapidly converted to adefovir in vivo.
 At concentrations substantially higher (greater than 4000-fold) than those observed in vivo, adefovir did not inhibit any of the common human CYP450 enzymes, CYP1A2, CYP2C9, CYP2C19, CYP2D6, and CYP3A4.
 Adefovir is not a substrate for these enzymes.
 However, the potential for adefovir to induce CYP450 enzymes is unknown.
 Based on the results of these in vitro experiments and the renal elimination pathway of adefovir, the potential for CYP450 mediated interactions involving adefovir as an inhibitor or substrate with other medicinal products is low.

-The pharmacokinetics of adefovir have been evaluated in healthy adult volunteers following multiple dose administration of Adefovir Dipivoxil Tablets (10 mg once daily) in combination with lamivudine (100 mg once daily) (N=18), trimethoprim/sulfamethoxazole (160/800 mg twice daily) (N=18), acetaminophen (1000 mg four times daily) (N=20), ibuprofen (800 mg three times daily) (N=18), and enteric coated didanosine (400 mg) (N=21).
-The pharmacokinetics of adefovir have also been evaluated in post-liver transplantation patients following multiple dose administration of Adefovir Dipivoxil Tablets (10 mg once daily) in combination with tacrolimus (N=16).
-The pharmacokinetics of adefovir have been evaluated in healthy volunteers following single dose pegylated interferon α-2a (PEG-IFN) (180 mcg) (N=15).
+The pharmacokinetics of adefovir have been evaluated in healthy adult volunteers following multiple dose administration of Adefovir Dipivoxil (10 mg once daily) in combination with lamivudine (100 mg once daily) (N=18), trimethoprim/sulfamethoxazole (160/800 mg twice daily) (N=18), acetaminophen (1000 mg four times daily) (N=20), ibuprofen (800 mg three times daily) (N=18), and enteric coated didanosine (400 mg) (N=21).
+The pharmacokinetics of adefovir have also been evaluated in post-liver transplantation patients following multiple dose administration of Adefovir Dipivoxil (10 mg once daily) in combination with tacrolimus (N=16).
+The pharmacokinetics of adefovir have been evaluated in healthy volunteers following single dose pegylated interferon α-2a (PEG-IFN) (180 microg) (N=15).

 Adefovir did not alter the pharmacokinetics of lamivudine, trimethoprim/sulfamethoxazole, acetaminophen, ibuprofen, enteric coated didanosine (didanosine EC), or tacrolimus.
 The evaluation of the effect of adefovir on the pharmacokinetics of pegylated interferon α-2a was inconclusive due to the high variability of pegylated interferon alpha-2a.

-The pharmacokinetics of adefovir were unchanged when Adefovir Dipivoxil Tablets was coadministered with lamivudine, trimethoprim/sulfamethoxazole, acetaminophen, didanosine EC, tacrolimus (based on cross study comparison), and pegylated interferon α-2a.
-When Adefovir Dipivoxil Tablets was coadministered with ibuprofen (800 mg three times daily) increases in adefovir Cmax (33%), AUC (23%) and urinary recovery were observed.
+The pharmacokinetics of adefovir were unchanged when Adefovir Dipivoxil was coadministered with lamivudine, trimethoprim/sulfamethoxazole, acetaminophen, didanosine EC, tacrolimus (based on cross study comparison), and pegylated interferon α-2a.
+When Adefovir Dipivoxil was coadministered with ibuprofen (800 mg three times daily) increases in adefovir Cmax (33%), AUC (23%) and urinary recovery were observed.
 This increase appears to be due to higher oral bioavailability, not a reduction in renal clearance of adefovir.